cseas002/epl232_team9/README.md

 This options prints this message

 NOTE: All options do not change the music files, they create new music files (except -list, -encode, -decode)

+To debug the c files, type the command "make debug_<c file>" where <c file> is the c file you want to debug WITHOUT THE EXTENTION e.g. make debug_list
+This command debugs list.c